 When the workaround becomes the warning sign

 A redesign of the Supportive Services workflow for a state workforce development program, where caseworker friction was not just an inconvenience.
 It delayed real people from receiving bus passes, job training funds, and basic support.
+The redesign reduced a 22 page and tab workflow down to 12, and user validation sessions showed case managers were genuinely excited to leave their own workarounds behind.

 My Role: